ebadiere/secret-store/docs/design.md

 3. **Secret Storage**: Secrets must be stored in a way that prevents value observation on-chain
 4. **Revelation Rights**: Either party can reveal the secret at any time
 5. **Deletion**: Upon revelation, the stored secret should be deleted
-6. **Block Timing**: Agreement must be provable at a specific block number
+6. **Block Timing**: Agreement must be provable with revelation possible at a later block
 7. **Event Emission**: The contract must emit an event upon secret revelation, including the revealer's address and the secret value.
 Additionally, as a best practice for state changes, the contract also emits events for secret registration.
 8. **Signature Validation**: Must validate off-chain signatures on-chain

-2. **Agreement Proof**
-   Proves that both parties agreed to the secret at a specific block.

-3. **Delayed Reveal**
-   Either party may reveal the secret at a later block.

-4. **Cleanup on Reveal**
-   Once a secret is revealed, the contract deletes the agreement.

-5. **Atomic Registration**
-   Registration must happen in a **single transaction** to ensure both parties commit in the same block.

-6. **Secret Privacy**
-   The secret must not be discoverable by simply observing the chain prior to reveal.

-7. **Event Emission**
-   The contract emits events for both registration and revelation, ensuring transparency.
+## Enhanced Features

+1. **Access Control**: Role-based access control for administrative functions
+2. **Upgradability**: UUPS proxy pattern for future upgrades
+3. **Emergency Controls**: Pause mechanism for emergency situations

 ---